RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor06.rst

 There is a way to implement functions in a canonical form, the minimal form of a function.
 For example if we had to implement a function with the truth table of the function f.
-First we would form the terms where the function has value 1, with only one possible combination for every term.
-The term would be 1 for one combination of the entry and 0 to the others.
-To do that we would use an AND gate and make that combination with all inputs equal 1 in the AND gate.
-The function then would be a sum of all terms.
+First we would form the terms where the function has value 1, with only one possible combination of inputs for each term.
+The term would be 1 for one combination of inputs and 0 for all others.
+To do that we would use AND gates to make that combination of inputs equal 1 (note that if, for example, an input a is 0 we use !a in the gate).
+The function would then be a sum of all terms.
 So the terms of the truth table would be: